CruiseDiva.comSM

 Regent Seven Seas Cruises

-Where to Smoke: Smoking is permitted on open decks, in the casino and Connoisseur Club on Seven Seas Mariner, Navigator, and Voyager, and in designated smoking areas in one lounge on each ship.
+Where to Smoke: Smoking is permitted in designated areas on open decks, in the casino, and Connoisseur Club on Seven Seas Mariner, Navigator, and Voyager, and in designated smoking areas in one lounge on each ship.

 Where NOT to Smoke: Cabins, private balconies, all indoor dining areas, and all public rooms except as noted above.

 Cigars: Cigar smoking is permitted in the Connoisseur Club on Seven Seas Mariner, Navigator, and Voyager, and in designated areas of open decks.
-Pipe smoking is permitted only in the Connoisseur Club on those ships and is prohibited on other ships.
+Pipe smoking is permitted only in the Connoisseur Club and is prohibited on outside decks.

 Royal Caribbean

-Where to Smoke: Private ocean view balconies, the starboard side of open decks, and in designated smoking areas of certain public rooms.
+Where to Smoke: The starboard side of open decks, and in designated smoking areas of certain public rooms.

 Cigars: Cigar and pipe smoking is only permitted within the cigar lounge.
 If no cigar lounge exists on the ship, there will be a designated area for pipe and cigar smoking